neondatabase/website/content/docs/guides/neosync-anonymize.md

 1. Click **Create new branch**.
 A modal opens with the connection details for your new branch.
 Copy the connection string.
 You'll need it to set up Neosync.

 <Admonition type="info">
 At this point, you have a source database branch and a destination database branch.
-The destination database branch is an exact copy of the parent branch, which means that it has the same `users` database and data`.
-With Neosync, we'll truncate the sensitive data in the destination database and replace it with anonymized data.
-The data in your `main` branch is not affected.
+The destination database branch is an exact copy of the parent branch.
+It has the exactly the same `users` database and data.
+With Neosync, we'll truncate the sensitive data on the destination database branch and replace it with anonymized data.
+The data in your `main` branch will not be affected.
 </Admonition>

 ## Neosync setup

-The Neosync setup involves setting up a connection to the destination database and creating a data synchronization job to create anonymized data in the destination database.
+The Neosync setup involves setting up a connection to the destination database and creating a data synchronization job to create anonymized data.

 ### Create a destination database connection